relogiclabs/JSchema-DotNet/JsonSchema/doc/articles/quickstart.md

 For additional information regarding this library package, you can visit the NuGet package repository page of this library [here](https://www.nuget.org/packages/RelogicLabs.JsonSchema).

 ## Write a Sample to Test
 With all the necessary components in place, you are now ready to create a sample schema and validate a corresponding JSON against the schema.
 The subsequent example presents a C# class featuring a method designed for validating a sample JSON based on a provided schema.
-If you are working with C# 11 or above, you can enhance the code further by utilizing new C# language features like raw string literals, file scoped namespaces and others.
+If you are working with C# 11 or above, you can enhance the code further by utilizing new language features like raw string literals, file scoped namespaces and others.
 ```c#
 using RelogicLabs.JsonSchema;